WordOps/docs.wordops.net/docs/guides/wordpress-migration.md

 In our example :

-- new server name is WO-SRV with IP 10.0.0.1
+- new server name is NEW-SRV with IP 10.0.0.1
 - the previous server is OLD-SRV with IP 192.168.0.1
 - site domain is mydomain.tld